Charlej21/UCSD-spark-DSE230x/README.md

    ---
    * Exploratory Analysis -
      * Calculate mean and standard deviation.
 Plot mean +- SD.
      * Plot percentage of variance explained by top eigenvectors.
+This gives a sense of how effective they are in approximating the            data.
-     * Plot the top eigenvectors to get insights.
+     * Plot the top eigenvectors themselves to get insights.
+   ---
+   * Residuals can be calculated by subtracting the eigenvectors from previous residuals.
+The 0th residual is the vector minus its mean.
+   * Each residual is normalized.
+The smaller the residual norm, the better the approximation.
+   * More residuals means using more eigenvectors.
+The best fit and worst fit can be checked.
+Worst fit may show outliers due to lack of      data.
+   * It is possible that the noise in the data will not be reconstructed.
+  ---
+  *  Scatter plots cannot represent the density of data effectively.
+Use box plots.
+  *  It may be useful to have a scatter plot between different coefficients of eigenvectors.